Mathematical models II.

 Description:

-The aim of the course to give an introduction to the basics of mathematical modelling with deterministic and simulational approaches.
+The aim of the course is to provide an introduction to the basics of mathematical modeling with a deterministic approach.

-The first part of the course considers one-dimensional ordinary differential equations: after getting familiar with the basics concepts (initial value problem, autonomous equations, equilibrium, direction field), we solve simple types of equations (separable variables, linear equation).
-In the rest of this part we investigate problems from biology, chemistry and physics writing down the modelling equations and answering simple questions regarding the considered phenomenon.
-First we solve the problems by hand, later we implement interactive programs for analyzing solutions, stability of equilibria and dependency on the parameters.
+The first part of the course considers one-dimensional ordinary differential equations: after getting familiar with the basic concepts (initial value problem, autonomous equations, equilibrium, direction field), we solve simple types of equations (separable variables, linear equations).
+In the rest of this section, we investigate problems from biology, chemistry, and physics, writing down the modeling equations and answering simple questions about the considered phenomena.
+First, we solve the problems by hand, and later we implement interactive programs to analyze solutions, the stability of equilibria, and parameter dependencies.

-In the last part we return to the deterministic models and have a brief introduction to higher-dimensional and higher-order models applied in physics and epidemiology.
+In the second part, we consider deterministic models and provide a brief introduction to higher-dimensional and higher-order models used in physics and epidemiology.

-During the whole course we mix the by-hand and programming way of analysis for analyzing the underlying models, improving skills both on quantitative (finding analytical solution) and qualitative (parameter dependency) sides.
-Additionally we use state-of-the-art tools (Python, Google Colaboratory, PyCharm) in our work and we aim to give industry-ready knowledge to the students.
+Throughout the course, we mix the by-hand and programming approaches to analyze the underlying models, improving skills on both the quantitative (analytical solutions) and qualitative (parameter dependencies) sides.
+Additionally, we use state-of-the-art tools (Python, Google Colaboratory) in our work and aim to provide industry-ready knowledge to students.

 Curriculum:

-- theory of one-dimensional first-order ordinary differential equations (existence and uniqueness of the solution, equilibrium and stability in autonome equations)
+- theory of one-dimensional first-order ordinary differential equations (existence and uniqueness of the solution, equilibrium, and stability in autonomous equations)

 - solution of special 1D equations: separable and linear differential equations